fredcallaway/graphs-in-space/writing/thesis.md

 In the third approach, compositionality is not represented separately from the individual items.
 Rather, the way that an item combines with other items is stored directly in that item, reminiscent of combinatory categorial grammar [@steedman11].
 In this approach, the merge function itself could be very simple, perhaps just a bind operation.
 An advantage of the approach is that it treats a word's compositional behavior as no different from its other attributes, a theoretically elegant and perhaps intuitively appealing notion (e.g. adjective-iness is a feature of "red").
 However, by forcing compositional features to reside in the same space as other features, the learning problem may become more difficult.

 @baroni13 describe a system of this third kind in which composition is represented by the multiplication of words which are represented by variable order tensors.
 For example, a noun is a vector (1st order), while an adjective is a matrix (2nd order) because it is a function from nouns to nouns.
 A transitive verb is a 3rd order tensor because it first multiplies with an object, becoming a matrix, and then with a subject, becoming a vector.
 Baroni et al. present a recursive supervised learning algorithm which we do not describe here.
-One important, and perhaps problematic, feature of this approach is that different words have different shapes (i.e. they are different order tensors).
-In the model of Baroni et al., the order is determined by an external syntactic model.
-The task of learning which words should be which order however may be very challenging.
+One important, and perhaps problematic, feature of this particular approach is that words with different syntactic categories have different shapes (i.e. they are different order tensors).
+In addition to the complications this approach creates for implementation theories, it requires that syntax be learned before, and independently from, semantics.

 ### A trivial merge operation
 Although we see more potential for the second and third approaches to compositionality, they are far more difficult to pursue.
 Thus we present a merge function of the first type, which is designed to model an especially simple kind of compositionality that can be approximated fairly well with rules over categories (e.g. syntax).
 To construct this function, we begin with an example rule: $\n{NP} \rightarrow \n{D} \n{N}$.
 Replacing explicit categories with similarity, and the non terminal \n{NP} with its compositional structure, we can say that, \n{[A B]} will be similar to \n{[D N]} if \n{A} is similar to \n{D} and \n{B} is similar to \n{N}.
 We are still left with the categories \n{D} and \n{N}.
 Thus, in line with the generalization algorithm discussed above, we replace a category label with a weighted average of all nodes.
 That is, upon creating the new node \n{[A B]}, we construct an initial row vector as the sum of every other chunk's row vector, weighted by the pairwise similarities of the respective constituents.
 Importantly, all parallel constituents must be similar (e.g. "the tasty macaroni" is not structurally similar to "ate tasty macaroni").
 Thus we take the geometric mean (a multiplicative operation) of the pairwise similarities.
 The row for a newly constructed node, $ab$ is